syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 var doc = pdfExport.ExportToPdf (this.dataGrid, exportOption);
 {% endhighlight %}

-SfDataGrid provides you with several properties in `DataGridPdfExportingOption` class to customize the grid while exporting it to pdf.
+SfDataGrid provides you with several properties in `DataGridPdfExportingOption` class to customize the grid while exporting it to PDF.

 ### Events